Twin Cities Chapter 13 bankruptcy attorneys help you regain control of your finances

 Our Twin Cities bankruptcy lawyers can determine if Chapter 13 bankruptcy is right for your unique situation.
 We review your income, assets, expenses and types of debts to ascertain the amount you can afford to pay each month, and then we file for Chapter 13 in Minnesota Bankruptcy Court.
 Utility disconnections, repossessions, foreclosures, tax levies, and wage garnishments stop as soon as the case is filed.
 Under Chapter 13, you are not expected to surrender your home, car, or any other possession as part of repayment.

-The Benefits of Filing for Chapter 13 Bankruptcy in Minnesota
+The Benefits of Filing for Chapter 13 Bankruptcy in Little Canada, MN

 For most people, the word bankruptcy is associated with many negative images.
 However, filing for bankruptcy can be an important step for people caught in severe financial circumstances due to any number of factors such as job loss or expensive medical bills.